How Many Hours of Wedding Photography do you Really Need?

 10:00 Reception Ends and Photographer Departs

-Sample 8 Hour First Look Wedding Photography Timeline
+Sample 8 Hour Timeline with First Look

 1:00 Bride and Bridesmaids Getting Ready